 Visit our admissions webpages to view our English language entry requirements

-General Studies and Critical Thinking - College policy: Please note that AS/A level General Studies and Critical Thinking are not accepted by King's as one of your A or AS levels.
+A Level subjects - University policy: Please note that A-level General Studies, Critical Thinking, Thinking Skills and Global Perspectives are not accepted by King's as one of your A levels.
 However, if offered the grade achieved may be taken into account when considering whether or not to accept a candidate who has just fallen short of the conditions of their offer.

 Note: The BTEC in Applied Sciences should cover topics not already covered by the A level.
 For example, if offering A level Chemistry, the BTEC in Applied Science should cover subjects other than Chemistry.